markahon/gasomob/README.md

 # Gaso

+Gaso can be used to search for nearby gas stations using OpenStreetMaps and Google Maps data and helps user to find the nearest or cheapest station.

-Gaso was an web application exercise to practice and experiment with things like
+Gaso is an HTML5 web application exercise to practice and experiment with things like:

+#### client-side
 * HTML5 Geolocation API
-* HTML5 WebSockets
+* HTML5 WebSockets / Socket.io
 * CoffeeScript
 * CoffeeKup templating
+* jQuery Mobile
 * Backbone.js

+#### server-side
+* Node.js
+* MongoDB
+* Mongoose

 ## Demo
 * Running demo not currently available